 Be sure to document the steps you’ve taken to try to get the vehicle fixed.
 These include:

 So, you’ve bought a used car and it turns out to be a clunker, and you’re wondering whether the California Lemon Law will cover a pre-owned car.
-Well, yes and no. If you bought the car “as is” from a private seller or car lot, then no, you do not have a lemon law remedy.
-If, however, you bought the used vehicle with one of three specific warranties, then yes, you likely have a lemon law case that is winnable.
+Well, yes and no. If you bought the car “as is” from a private seller or car lot, then you may not have a lemon law remedy.
+If, however, you bought the used vehicle with one of three specific warranties, then, yes, you likely have a lemon law case that is winnable.
 A Los Angeles lemon law lawyer can provide more details about specific terms of the law.

 If you have one of these warranties, you are in good shape: